-We provide children, adolescents, and adults from the Central Savannah River Area (CSRA) with high quality literacy-related educational experiences that promote the development of life-long readers and learners.
+We provide children, adolescents, and adults from the Central Savannah River Area (CSRA) with high quality literacy-related educational experiences that promote the development of life-long readers and writers.

 We believe that literacy instruction must be accessible for all.
 We provide positive literacy tutorial experiences that support the development of individuals who not only know how to read and write, but also want to read and write.

 We develop literacy programs that are models for our community, region, and nation.

 We have an advisory board consisting of experienced educational leaders, certified teachers, competent tutors, and community representatives.

 The Augusta University Literacy Center was formed in 1990 under the administration of Dr. Richard Wallace, the president of the Summerville Campus at that time, and conceived of by Dr. Paulette Harris.
 Their vision was to create a center that would reach adults in the community who struggled with literacy.
 The center was located on Magnolia Drive and remains there today.
 Through working with these adults, it was discovered that their children often needed assistance with reading skills.
 Thus, this vision evolved to include working with children and youth as well as adults.
 In 2003, staff of the Augusta University Literacy collaborated with McDuffie County Board of Education to open a satellite literacy center.
 In 2005, the Augusta University Literacy Center collaborated with the 21st Century Community Learning Center of East Augusta Middle School to open a second satellite adult literacy center.
 Satellites have now been opened in a variety of other schools, churches, and community centers.
 In addition to Dr. Harris, who has served as the center's director for more than 25 years, our permanent staff is comprised of several retired and current educators.